sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 Note that "bamboo" is not the ideal model for such cases. `commonMain` will have JVM language and JVM dependencies, and one has to track manually if the code is "common" indeed.

 The ideal solution would allow declaring "phantom targets".
-Describing this solution is out of scope for this document, but in short: "phantom targets" allow the project to configure dependencies and the analyzer so the code is checked as if the target is a "real" one.
+Describing this solution is out of scope for this document, but in short: "phantom targets" allow the module to configure dependencies and the analyzer so the code is checked as if the target is a "real" one.
 #### Non-bamboo cases

 Bamboo is a strict subset of "multiple fragments with the same attributes".
 The cases that are not bamboos are basically described as: "Several fragments have the same attributes, but they're not in a refines-relation".
 Simple example: